 Christmas can come and pass without Christians truly questioning what the season means.
 This is a tragedy because Christians can easily adopt the world’s view of Christmas if there is not proper effort and diligence.
 The world will celebrate the season with a vague principle called the “Christmas spirit” – general benevolence and encouragement to each other to be a little nicer than before.
-Or the world will tout a Gospel of peace where nations, political leaders, and governments are addressed about their bombs and armaments.
+Or the world will tout a gospel of peace where nations, political leaders, and governments are addressed about their bombs and armaments.
 But how does the apostle Paul react to the coming of Christ?
 What does the celebration of Christmas mean to him?
-These are the questions Dr. Martyn Lloyd-Jones addresses in his Christmas sermon on Titus 2:11-14.
-He argues that Paul reacted with the deepest feelings, emotions, and praise at the appearing of the Son of God.
+In this sermon on Titus 2:11–14 titled “Christmas: An Event in History,” Dr. Martyn Lloyd-Jones argues that Paul reacted with the deepest feelings, emotions, and praise at the appearing of the Son of God.
 This praise and shouts of joy were because of an actual event in history that took place.
-God’s grace appeared, not in a teaching or principle primarily, but in a real person whom Paul declares is our great God and Savior, Jesus Christ.
-Listen as Dr. Lloyd-Jones challenges us to ascribe to the “facts” of Christmas without losing the joy that the event should bring to us.
+God’s grace appeared, not in a teaching or principle primarily, but in a real person whom Paul declares is the great God and Savior, Jesus Christ.
+Listen as Dr. Lloyd-Jones challenges the listener to ascribe to the “facts” of Christmas without losing the joy that the event should bring.

 About Dr. Martyn Lloyd-Jones